Marriage: Legitimacy of offspring

 The anthropological handbook Notes and Queries (1951) defined marriage as "a union between a man and a woman such that children born to the woman are the recognized legitimate offspring of both partners."
 In recognition of a practice by the Nuer people of Sudan allowing women to act as a husband in certain circumstances (the ghost marriage), Kathleen Gough suggested modifying this to "a woman and one or more other persons."

-In an analysis of marriage among the Nayar, a polyandrous society in India, Gough found that the group lacked a husband role in the conventional sense.
-The husband role, unitary in the west, was instead divided between a non-resident "social father" of the woman's children, and her lovers, who were the actual procreators.
+In an analysis of marriage among the Nayar, a polyandrous society in India, Gough found that the conventional "husband" role was divided between a non-resident "social father" of the woman's children and her lovers.
 None of these men had legal rights to the woman's child.
 This forced Gough to disregard sexual access as a key element of marriage and to define it in terms of legitimacy of offspring alone.

 Economic anthropologist Duran Bell has criticized the legitimacy-based definition on the basis that some societies do not require marriage for legitimacy.
 He argued that a legitimacy-based definition of marriage is circular in societies where illegitimacy has no other legal or social implications for a child other than the mother being unmarried.